democracyworks/kehaar/README.md

 interface. `kehaar.wire-up` is a level above.
 And finally, `kehaar.configured` is above that.

-In most cases, the `kehaar.configured` namespace and `kehaar.wire-up/async->fn` should be all you need to set up services and events.
+In most cases, the `kehaar.configured` namespace, `kehaar.wire-up/async->fn`, and `kehaar.wire-up/async->fire-and-forget-fn` should be all you need to set up services and events.

 ### kehaar.configured